ptyn7600/PIR-motion-sensor/README.md

 This is a class mini project at Miami University to introduce to other classmates about one chip that they can use in their further final project.<br/>

 ## Introduction
 Passive Infrared (PIR) Motion Sensor is commonly used in many applications, such as automatic doors, security alarm system, etc. This project uses motion sensor HC-SR501 and interface it with the Atmega328P on the Ardunio.
 The code is in C language, and avr-gcc toolchain is used to compile the code.
-This project also characterize some function of the sensor to see how well the sensor performs.
+This project also characterize some functions of the sensor to see how well the sensor performs.

 ## Table of Content
 * [How The HC-SR501 works](#how-the-hc-sr501-works)